Skip to content

 • Data Recorder — Writes live data snapshots; can conflict with Batch Ingestion during FK-constrained updates

-• Experiment Manager — Central coordination service (GraphQL on :5100); provides the API for manual batch triggers
+• Experiment Manager — Central coordination service providing the API for manual batch triggers

 • Post Monitoring — Downstream consumer of reference data via Redshift ETL